A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Evaluation

 The main challenge of deploying a simulator-trained system to real world is the visual, vehicle dynamics and scenario gap.
 Previous simulation-based autonomous driving benchmarks, such as \textit{NoCrash} \cite{Codevilla2019} and CARLA benchmark \cite{dosovitskiy17a}, do not reflect such challenges effectively.
 For example, the training and test scenarios are visually similar, and not suited well for comprehensive real-world deployment validation.

-We propose a new \textit{NoGap} benchmark to measure the sim2real gaps explicitly and provide better real-world generalization evaluations.
-In \textit{NoGap} benchmark. the autonomous driving system is trained in "simulator" and then tested in ``real-world" (simulator with different configurations).
+We propose a new \textit{NoGap} benchmark to measure the sim-to-real gaps explicitly and provide better real-world generalization evaluations.
+In \textit{NoGap} benchmark. the autonomous driving system is trained in ``simulator" and then tested in ``real-world" (simulator with different configurations).
 The evaluation settings are described as follows:

 \begin{itemize}[leftmargin=*,topsep=0pt] \item \textbf{Visual Gap}: We use different simulator rendering modes to create intentionally introduced visual gaps.
 During training, low-quality coarse rendering is used, producing game-like images.
 While in testing, the simulator is switched to photo-realistic rendering, producing images that look like real-world.
 Please refer to Fig. \ref{fig:nogap_rgb} for examples. \item \textbf{Dynamics Gap}: Vehicle physical properties are randomly chosen at the beginning of every testing episode, to validate generalization between different vehicle dynamics. \item \textbf{Scenario Gap}: 7 CARLA maps are used for training, and 1 reserved for testing, to reflect scenario difference. \end{itemize}